sq11y/v-mark-docs/README.md

 > [!NOTE]
-> This is really just something I made for myself to help document component libraries, so it probably has a lot of limitations and quirks since I've only accounted for how I use it.
-But maybe it's useful for you - if so - please feel free to make issues and pull requests 😊
+> This is really something I made for myself to help with documentation, so it has a lot of limitations and quirks since I've only accounted for how I use it specifically.
+But maybe it's useful for you - if so - please feel free to make issues and pull requests! 😊

 # v-mark-docs